google/flax/docs_nnx/guides/filters_guide.md

 print(f'{is_param((), nnx.VariableState(type=nnx.Param, value=0)) = }')
 ```

-Such function matches any value that is an instance of `Param` or any value that has a
-`type` attribute that is a subclass of `Param`.
-Internally Flax NNX uses `OfType` which
-defines a callable of this form for a given type:
+Such function matches any value that is an instance of [`nnx.Param`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/variables.html#flax.nnx.Param) or any value that has a `type` attribute that is a subclass of [`nnx.Param`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/variables.html#flax.nnx.Param).
+Internally Flax NNX uses `OfType` which defines a callable of this form for a given type:

 ```{code-cell} ipython3
 is_param = nnx.OfType(nnx.Param)